1991 Houston Astros season: April

 On April 15, Bagwell crushed his first major league home run, which was as well-timed as could be, for both the player, batting .143, and the club.
 Starters Jim Deshaies and John Smoltz of the Atlanta Braves remained in lockstep in a duel at 1–1 through seven innings at Atlanta–Fulton County Stadium.
 Smoltz' only blemish was a solo home run to Craig Biggio in the sixth inning.
 The score remained tied until the top of the ninth.
 With two out, Ken Caminiti singled off Kent Mercker, who then served a two-run blast to Bagwell for his first major league homer.
 The Astros bullpen ensured the lead stood, as fellow rookie Al Osuna (1–0) recorded two outs to earn his first win of the season and Curt Schilling induced the final two outs for the save (2).

+On April 16, Houston turned the seventh triple play in franchise history, during the bottom of the second inning against Atlanta.
+This feat mirrored the most recent triple play to have occurred in the major leagues, during the previous September 21, in which the Astros also turned one against the Braves on the road.

+Right-hander Darryl Kile made his first major league start on April 24, and proceeded to toss six no-hit frames prior to being removed.
+Facing the Reds, Kile surrendered a leadoff base on balls to Paul O'Neill for the first baserunner.
+Reds starter Jack Armstrong was also overpowering, allowing a fifth inning single to Tuffy Rhodes.
+Southpaw Al Osuna took over for Kile in the seventh and added two hitless innings.
+Curt Schilling then assumed the mound for the ninth, and former Astro Bill Doran singled for Cincinnati's first hit.
+D oran advanced to third on a wild pitch, but Schilling whiffed Barry Larkin to extinguish the threat.
+The contest remained scoreless through regulation.
+In the bottom of the 13th, Ken Oberkfell hit a looping, walk-off single that caromed off the glove of second baseman Mariano Duncan to score Rafael Ramírez for the winning run.
+Kile's performance earned a game score of 75, while yielding just two walks for his only baserunners.

+May

 Inserted as a pinch hitter on May 5, Jeff Bagwell pummeled a home run that reached the upper deck at Three Rivers Stadium, just the ninth hitter to do so.
 The blast, which tied the game, 4–4, covered a distance of 456 ft.
 Steve Finley followed up by slugging a two-run bomb to provide the margin for a 6–4 Astros win.